edwinsyarief/mipix/docs/introduction.md

 Key ideas to understand mipix's model, plus a few code samples to illustrate each concept.

+## Terminology

+You may skip this section, it's only a clarification for some people that get confused about some terms:
+- Logical vs high resolution: when talking about "logical" or "low resolution" spaces, coordinates or canvases, we refer to pure pixel units, where pixel art maps 1-to-1 to our canvas, space or coordinates.
+In other words: 1 unit of our canvas, space or coordinates match 1 pixel of our art.
+"High resolution" or "screen" spaces, coordinates and canvases, instead, have an arbitrary size and will require scaling or projections.
+- Filters: filters in the context of graphics often refer to shader effects like vignetting, lens, color transformations and others.
+In the context of mipix, though, the documentation always uses the word to refer to *scaling filters* instead, which are all about performing color interpolations for projections.
+These are completely different things, but it's easy to mix up the two due to the same word being used.

 ## Empty game and `mipix.SetResolution()`

 ```Golang